-- Provide ASC certificate advising sheet (see Appendix 5). - List the courses (department, title, credit hours, description) which constitute the requirements and other components of the certificate.
+- Provide ASC certificate advising sheet (see Appendix 5). - Provide a certificate program form if students will be required to file a certificate program form to declare the certificate and/or certify certificate coursework.
+The certificate program form should outline the certificate requirements in a student-friendly format and include fillable sections for the student's name and academic information; chosen certificate program curriculum/coursework, grades earned, and semester taken for each course; and signatures of the appropriate departmental approvers. - List the courses (department, title, credit hours, description) which constitute the requirements and other components of the certificate.
 If any courses have prerequisites, please indicate so.
 Indicate which courses are currently offered and which will be new.
 When new course requests are submitted through curriculum.osu.edu, indicate that those course requests are being submitted as part of a new certificate proposal.
-As much as possible, the curriculum committees will review the course requests in conjunction with the certificate proposal.

-- State the minimum number of credits required for completion of the certificate. - Indicate the number of semesters expected to complete the certificate.
+As much as possible, the curriculum committees will review the course requests in conjunction with the certificate proposal. - State the minimum number of credits required for completion of the certificate. - Indicate the number of semesters expected to complete the certificate.
 Confirm that courses are offered frequently enough and have the capacity to meet this expectation. - If applicable, describe existing facilities, equipment, and off-campus field experience and clinical sites to be used.
-Indicate how the use of these facilities, equipment, etc., will impact other existing programs. - For interdisciplinary certificates, describe the way in which advising and other student support will be provided. - If applicable, describe additional university resources (including advisors and libraries) that will be required for the new certificate. - Provide ASC completion sheet for certificates. - Provide semester-by-semester sample program.
+Indicate how the use of these facilities, equipment, etc., will impact other existing programs. - For interdisciplinary certificates, describe the way in which advising and other student support will be provided. - If applicable, describe additional university resources (including advisors and libraries) that will be required for the new certificate.